 Here is where I appeared on scene, just in time to use the new finish nailer he picked up for this job.
 That tool is the best time saver EVER!
 I know I talk about Ryobi often and they have been very good to me as a blogger but this is not a sponsored post.
 We bought this one ourselves because we LOVE the products!

 **disclaimer…I was not wearing safety googles in the photo.
-I was only test out the new tool.
-Otherwise, always be safe.
+In my excitement to test out the new tool I forgot to put them on.
+Otherwise, always be safe and wear your goggles.

 3. Determine Detail